automator-plus/tutorials/CEP/1-getting-started-with-the-adobe-premiere-pro-api/1-getting-started-with-the-adobe-premiere-pro-api.md

 ## 2. What we'll cover

-In this this tutorial, we'll not only show you how use the Premiere Pro API, but also give you some background knowledge about how the system is put together behind the scenes to give you some intuition about how your code is executing.
-Having an understanding about what is executing what where will help when things go wrong.
+In this tutorial, we'll not only show you how to use the Premiere Pro API but also give you some background knowledge about how the system is put together behind the scenes to give you some intuition about how your code is executing.
+Having an understanding of what is executing what where will help when things go wrong.

 In this tutorial, we'll cover: